Now that You are in the USA IR-1/CR-1 Spousal Visa Summary

 - If you’re requesting a waiver of the joint filing requirement, provide documents supporting your request.
 This means that if you are no longer married or with your spouse.
 If this is the case, you may want to hire an immigration attorney to assist you.

 - Have you undergone a legal name change?
 If so, submit a copy of the court order indicating the change.

 - Do you have a criminal record or drug history?
 If so, include documents explaining.
 If this is the case, you may want to hire an immigration attorney to assist you as this may be a reason for being denied a green card.

 Specifically, LoveVisaLife does not provide any legal advice.
 In fact, do not construe this site as an opinion for legal advice.
 Likewise, we are not a law firm nor lawyers.
 Hence, we only provide user advice based on our experiences.
-If you feel that you need expert legal advice, we recommend that you use Legal Match.
+If you feel that you need expert legal advice, we recommend that you use find an immigration attorney.

 Note: If any of your documents are in a foreign language, you must include an English translation of them.

 Evidence of proof of a good faith marriage include: